 Most good students aren’t born good learners.
 Yes, individual personality plays a big part in a child’s willingness to learn and their overall disposition when it comes to schooling and education, but most children who are good learners at some point had to become good learners.
 More importantly, any student, who possesses the basic aptitude and receives the right motivation, can become a good learner.

-One of the biggest mistakes teachers and parents can make when to comes to developing students and children who are good learners is to limit learning to the classroom.
-While the classroom will likely be the primary source of instruction, intellectual, social and academic growth should extend outside the walls of the classroom – if you want to really enhance a child's desire and ability to learn.
+One of the biggest mistakes teachers and parents can make when it comes to developing students and children who are good learners is to limit learning to the classroom.
+While the classroom will likely be the primary source of instruction, intellectual, social and academic growth should extend outside the walls of the classroom – if you want to really enhance a child’s desire and ability to learn.

 The following are proven tips and strategies that will motivate your child to learn.
 Apply them correctly, and you’ll see your child or student discover the joy of learning.

 1. Develop an atmosphere of reading

 Some people would argue that reading it the key to success in life.
 We would most certainly argue that at minimum reading is a key to success in learning.
 Children who develop a love of reading, develop a love for learning.
 Children who struggle with reading, struggle with learning.